-Facilities providing for the health and wellbeing (excluding care homes, residential homes and nursing homes), social, educational, spiritual, recreational, leisure and cultural needs of the community, including public houses.
+Facilities providing for the health and wellbeing (excluding care homes, residential homes and nursing homes), social, educational, spiritual, recreational, leisure and cultural needs of the community, including public houses and post offices.

 Connectivity

 The degree to which a place is connected by routes to other places and its own parts are connected with each other.